 Founder: "Russell Charles Goodman is a designer and fabricator of stained glass windows, principally for churches.
 His career “in the art of light and colour” started through a fortuitous meeting in 1942, when his facility at sketching attracted the attention of John (Jack) Ramsden, art director at the Robert McCausland Ltd. glass studio, Toronto.
 A visit to the studio was a revelation.
 Enthralled by the racks of glass sheets in a multitude of colours, Goodman decided to take a four-year apprenticeship.
 This was merely the beginning of a long initiation into the traditional knowledge of materials and skills necessary to stained glass window fabrication." - Sandra Flood

-Russell has been awarded The Order of Canada, The Governor General's Award, The Queen's Jubilee, and The Queen's Diamond Jubilee for all his stained glass contributions in Canada.
+Russell was awarded The Order of Canada, The Governor General's Award, The Queen's Jubilee, and The Queen's Diamond Jubilee for all his stained glass contributions in Canada.
+He will be sadly missed by all.